tonethar/IGME-330-Spring-2023/hw/hw-2-comments.md

 	loadDataXHR();

 	// 2 - start up app
-	// but we are calling init() BEFORE the data has loaded! main.init();
+	// ISSUE: we are calling init() BEFORE the data has loaded! main.init();
 }
 ```